Formula Five

 Formula Five was a British science magazine programme on BBC Radio 5 aimed at listeners in their late teens.
 It ran from 1990 to 1994, when the network closed.

-Sue Nelson presented the program for most of its time on air, with Jez Nelson co-presenting the final series.
+Sue Nelson presented the programme for most of its time on air, with Jez Nelson co-presenting the final series.
 Quentin Cooper was a regular contributor.

 As well as science, the series featured a running serial of Captain Scarlet, using soundtracks from the television series of the same name.